-- Only a limited number of antiseizure medications (ASMs) are approved for treatment of patients with primary generalized seizures (PGS), particularly for treatment of young children.^{1,2} - Patients with PGS can demonstrate cognitive impairment or behavioral issues.3-5 - Further, some ASMs have been associated with negative outcomes on cognition6 or behavior.
-Brivaracetam (BRV) is indicated for the treatment of focal-onset (partial-onset) seizures in patients ≥1 month of age in the United States,8 and as adjunctive therapy for the treatment of focal-onset seizures in patients ≥2 years of age with epilepsy in the European Union.
-Seizures in patients ≥2 years of age with epilepsy in the European Union. - A recent Phase III trial evaluated long-term safety, tolerability, and efficacy of adjunctive BRV in pediatric patients with epilepsy for up to 9.5 years of exposure.
-10
+- Only a limited number of antiseizure medications (ASMs) are approved for treatment of patients with primary generalized seizures (PGS), particularly for treatment of young children. - Patients with PGS can demonstrate cognitive impairment or behavioral issues.3-5 - Further, some ASMs have been associated with negative outcomes on cognition or behavior.
+Brivaracetam (BRV) is indicated for the treatment of focal-onset (partial-onset) seizures in patients $\geq 1$ month of age in the United States, and as adjunctive therapy for the treatment of - focal-onset seizures in patients $\geq 2$ years of age with epilepsy in the European Union. • A recent Phase III trial evaluated long-term safety, tolerability, and efficacy of adjunctive BRV in - pediatric patients with epilepsy for up to 9.5 years of exposure.